Missing: The Other Side is a scenic spot of its own among the rest of the Korean dramas that aired this season.

 Wook x Pan-suk x Thomas x Jin-ho’s Bromance

 Concocting humor, thrill and drama was so spot-on in this series especially when Pan-suk and Wook go to their usual adorkable banters.
-If Goblin and Grim Reaper have modern counterparts, I hope them to be this duo I met at Duon village.
+If Goblin and Grim Reaper have modern counterparts, we hope they are this duo we met at Duon village.
 Yearning to be both with their loved ones who suddenly vanished, their longing brought chances to have closures they both deserve.

 Joining them in bridging the dead to the living is Jin-ho, who easily fits in the strange advocacy of sending off deceased people existing in a mysterious village.
-Carrying most of the poignant moments especially during his desperate pleas to be with the woman he loves, qualified him for the longing-for-our-loved-ones’ club of Pan-suk and Wook.
+Carrying most of the poignant moments especially during his desperate pleas to be with the woman he loves, qualified him for the “longing for our loved ones” club forged by Pan-suk and Wook.

 Funneled and Engrossing Narrative